High School Partnership Program

 College Career Pathways

 College Career Pathways is a federally funded program that enables students to earn college credits and explore career options while still in high school.
-Tenth grade students with a C+ or higher average are eligible to participate in the CCP program during their junior and senior years.
-Contact the program coordinator at QVCC, Nora Butts, or high school guidance counselors for more information.
+Teachers of CCP classes are certified as college instructors.
+These classes have the same requirements and rigor of the class taught on the college campus.
+Contact the program coordinator at QVCC, Sara Van Orden, or high school guidance counselors for more information.